 | History

 The Green Connection was founded on the principle that achieving truly sustainable development requires empowering people to actively participate in environmental decision-making.
 To recognise the finite nature of our natural resources, which have been entrusted to us for careful stewardship on behalf of future generations, rather than for reckless exploitation.
+The organisation was established in 2000.
+In 2021, it was restructured as a Non-Profit Organisation (Registration No. 2021/773490/08; NPO Registration No. 080-620-NPO), governed by a board of directors.
+It continues to retain its Section 18A tax-exempt status, enabling donors to claim tax deductions for eligible contributions.

 The Green Connection regards sustainable development as a collective responsibility rather than a personal choice – one that seeks to enable social equity, economic development, within ecological limits of the planet, within a participatory democracy framework.